 Leaving Hollywood behind, she had better luck on Broadway, getting cast in key roles in a trio of musical comedies, notably the Monty Woolley-directed America’s Sweetheart (1931), featuring Richard Rodgers-Lorenz Hart compositions, and, after replacing former silent film actress Lois Moran, George S. Kaufman and Morrie Ryskind’s sizable hit Of Thee I Sing (1933), with music by Ira and George Gershwin.

-A 1936 contract at RKO Pictures may have provided her with a steady paycheck, but movies and roles remained cheaply made and artistically unrewarding.
+A 1936 contract at RKO Pictures may have provided her with a steady paycheck, but movies and roles remained cheaply packaged and artistically unrewarding.
 Two of these – Joseph Santley’s Walking on Air (1936) and Ben Holmes’ The Front Page rip-off There Goes My Girl (1937) – can be seen on TCM.
-Both co-star Gene Raymond, Sothern’s partner in five of the studio’s releases.
+Both costar Gene Raymond, Sothern’s partner in five RKO releases.

-Ann Sothern has second stab at MGM stardom
+Second stab at MGM stardom & Maisie franchise

 Following her busy but undistinguished RKO tenure, Ann Sothern was given a second chance at Metro-Goldwyn-Mayer after producer J. Walter Ruben saw her as Fredric March’s sassy secretary in Tay Garnett’s United Artists-distributed comedy-adventure Trade Winds (1938).